-As a mom, you make decisions all day long for not only yourselves but for all your little ones too.
+As a mom, you make decisions all day long for not only yourself but for all your little ones too.
 There is a lot to keep up with, but when you simplify specific areas of your life and home there are less decisions to make, less stuff to manage, and less stress.

 I believe all moms benefit from choosing simplicity and in turn so do your families.